-With the switch in the ON position the engine warning up indicator lamp will light up indicating that the glow plugs are operating.
-The indicator light will go out up to 20 seconds later depending on the coolant temperature.
-Start the engine after the indicator light has gone out.

-If the engine still does not start, repeat the preheating process by turning the key to the OFF and then into the ON position
+With the switch in the ON position the indicator will light up showing the glow plugs are pre-heating automatically, after 6 seconds the indicator light will go out.
+The engine can then be started.
+For improved starting, pre-heating is continued for about 5 seconds after the indicator light has gone out.
+To repeat the preheating process turn the key to the OFF and then into the ON position.